zcemys1/comp0034-tutorials/activities/week6/6-2-structure.md

     requirements.txt
 ```

 This is not the only structure you can use.
-Other tutorials and examples will separate the app into packages and
+For example, you may see examples that separate the app into packages and
 use Flask Blueprints to 'modularise' the functionality.

 ## Creating the app using the Factory pattern